CorporateRewards/docs-myrewards/source/includes/api/core/_site_messages.md

 [
   {
     "id": 1,
-    "user_id": 68,
+    "user_id": 123,
-    "content": "Hello Fred.
+    "content": "Hello John.
 You have <strong>won a prize</strong>.
 Please visit the points area for more details.", "created_at": "2016-03-18T02:20:02.000+00:00"
   },
   {
     "id": 2,
-    "user_id": 69,
+    "user_id": 123,
     "content": "Your Order is on it's way", "created_at": "2017-08-16T07:58:03.000+01:00"
   }